In reversal, US poised to approve Abrams tanks for Ukraine | Politics

 On Sunday, Berlin indicated it wouldn't stand in the way if other countries wanted to send the Leopard 2 tanks to Kyiv.
 Germany needs to agree for the tanks to be given to Ukraine, which is not a member of NATO.

-Polish Defence Minister Mariusz Blaszczak said on Tuesday that Poland has officially requested permission from Germany to transfer its Leopard 2 battle tanks to Ukraine.
+Polish Defense Minister Mariusz Blaszczak said Tuesday that Poland has officially requested permission from Germany to transfer its Leopard 2 battle tanks to Ukraine.

-German officials confirmed to the dpa news agency they had received the application and said it would be assessed "with due urgency".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)